- In the Admin Console, go to Security > Delegated Authentication.

 This field is case sensitive.
 When the UPN prefix differs from sAMAccountName, the service account username needs to be the same as the UPN and include the domain suffix.
 For example, agentlessDsso@mydomain.com.

 When the service account user name and the AD user account name don’t match, Agentless DSSO can fail.
 When this happens, you are returned to the default sign on page and a GSS_ERR error appears in the SysLog.
-The service account user name and the AD user account are case sensitive and must match.
+The service account user name and the AD user account are case sensitive and must match when AES encryption is enabled on the service account.

 Service account password — Password for the account that you created in AD.